arifb2/old_ruby_sdk/README.md

 ## Usage

-The Aria Ruby SDK supports the Cora API services available on [Aria Developer Central](http://developer.ariasystems.net).
+The Aria Ruby SDK supports the Core API services available on [Aria Developer Central](http://developer.ariasystems.net).

 Just call the service name as an AriaApi method, the options are the same as the specified in the API docs, except the client_no and auth_key as they were set up in the configuration.